 Mostly, sunscreen should be reapplied every two hours, or more often whenever you are swimming.
 The ideal time to apply sunscreen is before you go outside as there are fewer distractions and you can ensure that you have covered all exposed skin areas properly.

 You can apply a thin layer on both the face and body, which equals a shot glass’s value for the complete body and a dime-sized dollop for the face.

 - The Magic SPF Number is 30

 The American Academy of Dermatology always advises an SPF (Sun Protection Factor) of 30, as it has been clinically proven to be enough protection to decrease or minimize the adverse effects of sunlight even in winter.
-If used properly, there’s hardly any difference between a sunscreen with SPF 30 or something with higher protection.
+If used properly, there’s hardly any difference between a sunscreen with SPF 30 and something with higher protection.